 Sightsavers’ research team was established in 2010 to generate high-quality evidence to inform our programmes and advocacy work in Africa and Asia.

-We conduct research into eye health, neglected tropical diseases, inclusive education and social inclusion to ensure our projects are robust, efficient and effective.
+We conduct research into eye health, neglected tropical diseases, inclusive education and social inclusion to ensure our programmes are efficient and effective.

-Our researchers are experts in a range of quantitative and qualitative methods, including community-based participatory research, surveys, geospatial and economic analysis, focus groups and in-depth interviewing.
+Our researchers are experts in a range of quantitative and qualitative methods, including cross-sectional surveys, randomised controlled trials, geospatial and economic analyses, community-based participatory research and evidence syntheses.

-We carry out independent research and collaborate with partners on research studies and publications.
-Our evidence gap maps highlight where further eye health research is needed, to help inform policymakers and funders.
-Through our work, we’re proud to have built strong partnerships with governments, philanthropic foundations, universities and organisations of people with disabilities.
+We collaborate with a broad range of partners on research studies and publications.
+Through our work, we’re proud to have built strong relationships with governments, philanthropic foundations, universities and organisations of people with disabilities.

-As one of the only international NGOs with Independent Research Organisation status, we’re eligible for grants from the seven UK research councils, including the Medical Research Council and the Economic and Social Research Council.
+As one of a few international NGOs with Independent Research Organisation status, we’re eligible for grants from UK Research and Innovation.

 We conduct rapid assessments of avoidable blindness to help us understand the scale and type of visual impairment.
 Our data shows that the prevalence of blindness in Nampula province fell by more than a third after Sightsavers helped to establish the eye department at Nampula Central Hospital.